dlcgold/ds_rlpbwt/readme.md

 ## 📚 References
 - Richard Durbin: Efficient haplotype matching and storage using the positional Burrows-Wheeler transform (PBWT).
 Bioinform.
 30(9): 1266-1272 (2014)

+## Other implementations
+Other ompact data structures for the PBWT  can be found at [dlcgold/rlpbwt](https://github.com/dlcgold/rlpbwt/)